najoungkim/COGS/README.md

 The dataset can be found under `data/`. `dev` and `test` contain in-distribution examples and `gen` contains the generalization examples discussed in our paper.
 We used examples in `train` for our main experiment and `train_100` for the additional experiment in the appendix with increased number of exposure examples.

+### Types of generalization
+The final column in `gen.tsv` contains information about the particular generalization case described in the paper (see Table 7 for a full list).
+You can use `data/gen_cases_to_paper_sections.json` to map the column values to a more informative description of the generalization tested, plus a link to the relevant paper section.

+**We encourage reporting generalization performance by case as well as the aggregate performance on the full generalization set.
+In particular, lexical vs. structural divide seems important.**
+`cp_recursion`, `pp_recursion`, and `obj_pp_to_subj_pp` correspond to structural generalization and the rest, lexical generalization.

 ## Experiments